FarmonApp/farmonapp.github.io/docs/External Resources/Growing Camelina - Seeding to Harvest.en.md

 ##### Drought Tolerance and Revenue Potential

 One of camelina's standout features is its impressive drought tolerance.
-This characteristic was notably observed in Montana during the drought of 2021, when camelina outperformed other crops with a yield potential of up to 2,000 pounds per acre.
+This characteristic was notably observed in Montana during the drought of 2021, when camelina outperformed other crops with a yield potential of up to 2 tonnes per hectare.
 Farmers also benefit from camelina’s ability to replace fallow or idle acres in crop rotations, thereby providing an additional revenue source.
 The oil content in each harvest makes up about 38-42% of the total yield, with the remaining biomass usable as livestock feed.

 #### Sustainable Oils: The Catalyst for Camelina Cultivation